Convection-Diffusion-Reaction

 EBAMRCellData& divF = solver->getScratch(); // Scratch storage in solver

-solver->computeDivF(divF, phi, 0.0); // Computes divF
+solver->computeDivF(divF, phi, 0.0, false, true, true); // Computes divF including BCs

 Explicit diffusion

-Explicit diffusion is performed in much the same way as implicit advection, with the exception that the general flux \(\mathbf{G} = D\nabla\phi\) is computed by using centered differences on face centers.
-The function signature for explicit diffusion is
+Explicit diffusion is performed in much the same way as explicit advection, with the exception that the general flux \(\mathbf{G} = D\nabla\phi\) is computed by using centered differences on face centers.

-and we increment in the same way as for explicit advection:
+For example, to use an explicit Euler update of a diffusion-only problem, we increment in the same way as for explicit advection:

 CdrSolver* solver;